Didcot power stations: 2016 collapse

 The search for the missing men continued the day after the controlled demolition.
 On 31 August 2016, it was confirmed that a body had been found in the rubble and the search had been paused to allow specialist teams to recover the body.
 On 3 September the body was identified as Christopher Huxtable from Swansea.
 On 8 September 2016 police confirmed they had found the body of one of the remaining two missing men.
 On 9 September, the body was formally identified as that of missing workman Ken Cresswell.
 The last missing worker was found on 9 September.
 He was identified as John Shaw from Rotherham.

-In 2018, Coleman and Company who were doing the demolition announced they were stepping down from the demolition, they were replaced by Brown and Mason.
+In 2018, Coleman and Company, who were carrying out the demolition, announced they were stepping down, they were replaced by Brown and Mason.

 As of February 2024, an investigation by Thames Valley Police and the Health and Safety Executive into the collapse is still "continuing to look at possible corporate manslaughter, gross negligence manslaughter and health and safety offences."

-The overarching theme of the Didcot tragedy is delay.
+Sarah Champion, MP for Rotherham where two of the victims lived, said that "the overarching theme of the Didcot tragedy is delay.
 Delay in getting the men out and home, delays in gathering evidence, delay in communicating with the families, and now the ultimate insult – an eight-year delay in securing justice and finding out the truth of what caused the collapse.
 Still, we have no court date.
+In September 2024, Champion wrote to the new Labour policing minister, Diana Johnson, to complain about the "insulting" delay in concluding the investigation into the collapse and asking Johnson to clarify when the probe might be concluded.